-At the event, a number of experts will discuss trends as well as key technologies for the data centre, particuarly for power protection, thermal management and data centre infrastrucuture management (DCIM).
+At the event, a number of experts will discuss trends as well as key technologies for the data center, particuarly for power protection, thermal management and data center infrastrucuture management (DCIM).

 The forum will be divided into two sessions: the mechanical track and the electrical track.